ansible/vscode-ansible/README.md

 **_Note_**

-If `ansible-lint` is not installed/found or running `ansible-lint` results in error it will fallback to `ansible --syntax-check` for validation.
+If `ansible-lint` is not installed/found or running `ansible-lint` results in errors, it will fall back to `ansible --syntax-check` for validation.

 ### Smart auto-completion